hoophq/docs/docs/quickstarts/saas-heroku.md

 ### Persisting the Agent Token

-This step is required to avoid having to register the agent again.
+This step is recommended to avoid having to register the agent again if the dyno restarts.

 1. Save the token in the URL `x-agt-6ce6...`
 2. Add a environment variable to the agent app